Matt-Ord/tuesday_seminar_3/main.typ

   When we model classical diffusion we don't deal with the environment directly - we treat interactions as a random process

-  - Classically, these interactions appear as a stochastic force and deterministic damping felt by the particle
+  - These interactions appear as a stochastic force and deterministic damping felt by the particle
-  - Can we characterize the effect of a quantum environment, and what effect does it have on the system?
+  - We will discuss how to extend this idea to quantum systems - how can we characterize the effect of a quantum environment?
-  - What does the process of characterizing a real environment look like, for this we will need to use field theory
+  - Characterizing a real environment cannot be done exactly - we will highlight where quantum field theory can simplify the problem
-  - How does this relate to the "Quantum Master Equation" description
+  - We will relate this back to the "Quantum Master Equation" description

 ]